Contact 4d Chern-Simons theory: Generalities: Contact 4d CS theory as a quadratic action

 where we have used the algebraic data introduced at the beginning of $\S \eqref{4.2}$.
 Thus, the gauge algebra $\mathcal{G}_{0\text{Lie}}$, also satisfying \eqref{def of G_0''} is finally identified, for the PCM-type theories, to be of the following form

-A consequence of this is that the space of solutions to the BC's is formed by the $\mathcal{G}_{0}$-orbits of the fields $(\mathbb{A},\Phi)$ restricted to the pole-defect surface $\Sigma \times \mathfrak{p}$.
-Also notice that the BC \eqref{BC Phi off} and \eqref{kappa gauge BC} are preserved by the action of $\mathcal{G}_{0}$.
+A consequence of this is that the boundary eom space of solutions is formed by the $\mathcal{G}_{0}$-orbits of the fields $(\mathbb{A},\Phi)$ restricted to the pole-defect surface $\Sigma \times \mathfrak{p}$.
+Also notice that \eqref{BC Phi off} and \eqref{kappa gauge BC} are preserved by the action of $\mathcal{G}_{0}$.
 In a similar way, the condition \eqref{neglected}, reduces to

 and vanishes as well.
 To show this, we notice that the second term on the rhs of \eqref{Again} and \eqref{2 integral} match if we map $\delta \Phi \rightarrow \eta$, as the restrictions of $\Phi$ and $\eta$ to $\Sigma \times \mathfrak{p}$ are valued on the same space the result follows.
 As a by product, the second term on the rhs of \eqref{reg bc gauge var} also vanishes after writing it in the form